River cruising may be less well-known than ocean cruising, but it’s becoming more popular every year. And for good reason.

 On one occasion, we sampled Dutch cheeses and jenever (a local spirit), then joined in a competition as everyone tried their hand at Sjoelbak (Dutch table shuffleboard).
 On the Nile, we dressed up in Egyptian costumes and danced the night away.
 I can’t recall any of the shows we saw on the ocean liners, but I do remember these.

 No reserved tables on this cruise: When it comes to dining, there is just one seating, and it’s open seating.
 River cruising is casual dress at all times as well, so forget the long dress and tux.
 Leave your heels and ties at home.

-Our experience: It’s nice not having formal nights, but we did bring a set of slightly dressier clothes anyway (e.g., black skirt and flats, button-down shirt and a tie).
+Our experience: It’s nice not having formal nights, but we did bring a set of slightly dressier clothes anyway (e.g., a black skirt and flats, a button-down shirt and a tie).
 We felt a lot more comfortable at the Captain’s Dinner and the evening concert in Vienna.